productiveio/declarative-pdf/docs/template.md

 - it is a good practice to put any number into the `<current-page-number>` or `<total-pages-number>` tags, to avoid any potential issues with layout shifting
 - try to avoid using `margin` and `padding` on `<html>`, `<body>` or `<document-page>` as it can lead to unexpected results

+## A very important notes on page size (ppi)

+When building your template, you should be aware of how the size on the screen will transfer to the size on the paper.
+By default, the ppi (pixels per inch) is set to 72, which is the default for most screens.
+This means that 1px on the screen will be 1pt on the paper.
+It is not possible to change this default value, so you should be aware of it when designing your template.

+Luckily, we can get around this limitation by using the `ppi` attribute on the `<document-page>` element.
+This, however, changes the size of everything on the page, so you should account for it when defining pixel sizes for your elements.

+For example, if you set font size to 9px, and you want to print it on A4 paper and be able to read it, your ppi should be 72.
+Increasing ppi to something like 300 will make the font size of 9px look like ~2.25pt on the paper, which is way too small.

+Now, you might think that 72dpi is way too small to print anything meaningful, but it is not.
+Because of the way the PDF is generated (embedding linked images), elements retain their original dpi.
+So, when the document is printed, upscaling will be done by the printer, and the quality will be preserved.

+There is a limitation, however, and that is when there are embedded graphics in the HTML template (like inline SVGs).
+During the conversion to pdf process, such elements will be rasterized and then 72ppi will be way too small.

 ## Document page collection